Nelgit007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that creates a new file
 A script that  inputs and output into another file
-A script that deletes regular file with .js extension present in dir and sun dir
+A script that deletes regular file with .js extension present in dir and sun dir A script tha count all directories in a directoriy incluiding hidden dir, excluding workng dir nd parent dir